Marti Crespi's late goal hands East Bengal full points against TRAU | Goal.com

 TRAU restored parity at the stroke of half time.
 Phalguni Singh attempted a shot at goal from Wahengbam Luwang’s low free-kick inside the box and Deepak Devrani deflected the ball inside the net.

 The visitors took a pragmatic approach in the second half as they looked to protect the 1-1 scoreline.
-East Bengal also failed to make any impact in the attacking third during the first 20 minutes of the second half.
+East Bengal also failed to make an impact in the attacking third during the first 20 minutes after the restart.

-It was only when Alejandro Menendez made a double substitution by introducing Abhijeet Sarkar and Bidyasagar Singh in place of Pintu Mahata and Ronaldo Oliveira, the complexion of the match changed.
+It was only when Alejandro Menendez made a double substitution by introducing Abhijeet Sarkar and Bidyasagar Singh in place of Pintu Mahata and Ronaldo Oliveira that the complexion of the match changed.

-Abhijeet squared the ball for Kassim Aidara inside the box who floated a cross.
+Abhijeet squared the ball for Kassim Aidara who crossed into the box.
 Marcos laid it off with a header and Crespi netted the ball from a melee in front of the goal.

-The Red and Golds sealed vital three points to atop the league table with eight points from four matches.
-TRAU, on the other hand, remained at the rock bottom position with zero from three games.
+The Red and Golds sealed three points to top the league table with eight points from four matches.
+TRAU, on the other hand, remain bottom in the standings.